Elopement Meaning: The Truth About Elopements

 We’ll also talk about how things have really shifted since the days of our parents and grandparents (who defined elopements much differently).
 And why elopements might just be the new frontier of weddings, with couples choosing to have their wedding their way, without the wedding industry telling them everything they “should” do and “should” have.
 Because at the end of the day, if we’re being honest, the wedding industry machine typically doesn’t have couples’ best interest at heart.

-In fact, some couples have spent just as much time planning their elopements as others do when planning their traditional weddings.
+This old-timey elopement definition is like nails on a chalkboard to us.
+The truth?
+Most couples we work with have spent just as much time planning their elopements as others do when planning their traditional weddings.
 When you look at the traditional elopement definition, you’re likely to run across some explanation of how elopements are rushed and poorly planned.
 But elopements can’t really be defined by the amount of time a couple spends planning them.

-So much intention and thought goes into planning an elopement, from finding the perfect elopement location that really speaks to you as a couple to putting attention into all the little details that matter to you both.
-Because of the scale of an elopement, the attention to detail can be even more important and noticeable than with a larger wedding.
+So much intention and thought goes into planning an elopement, from finding the perfect elopement location that really speaks to you as a couple to putting attention into all the little details that matter to you both (like having an elopement picnic or wandering down your favorite hiking trail).
+Because of the smaller scale of an elopement, the attention to detail can be even more important and noticeable than with a larger wedding.

 Sure, there are some couples who opt to follow elopement tradition, if you will, and keep their elopement a secret.
 But that sort of eloping couple is definitely not the majority.
 Many couples love getting their close friends or families involved in the elopement planning process.
 And sometimes they even bring those loved ones along for their elopement.
 Yes, you heard that right: elopements can have guests.
 It’s just usually a very small number.
-For example, we define elopements as intimate weddings with less than 15 people total.
+For example, we define elopements as intimate weddings with less than 10 people total.
+And while bringing along friends and family to your elopement isn’t required, it’s certainly an option if you want that.

 While some couples choose to elope in remote mountain towns or in their favorite national park, others choose to elope right in their hometowns.
 Whether it’s a small backyard elopement in your childhood home or a woodsy elopement on a hiking trail you take your dogs to regularly, an elopement can happen anywhere.
 The important thing is that you find a place that speaks to you.
 No, you don’t have to travel to elope.
 You totally can if you want, but an elopement isn’t defined by the act of running away to get married.
 And no, elopements don’t exclusively happen in Vegas!

-This is a BIG one.
+This is a BIG one we used to hear a lot when people defined elopements.
 Eloping doesn’t signal that your relationship is less legitimate.
 It simply means you want to be intentional about the way you get married.
 And it means that you’re not taking everything the wedding industry says to you as truth (and let me tell you, that’s a good thing!).
 And while we’re on the topic, an elopement is also not a shameful alternative for couples who can’t have a traditional wedding.
 Frankly that’s just a bold-faced lie the wedding industry wants you to believe so they can get you to spend the equivalent of a home down-payment on this one-day event.

 We’ve seen a huge shift in what elopements look like nowadays.
 And one of the biggest shifts is that elopements can’t really be put into a box.
 Each couple can customize their elopement day to be whatever they want it to be.
 We’ll talk a little bit about what that really means for you.